COVID-19 Public Health Information

 - Daddy Daughter Dance rescheduled for Saturday, August 15 at Thrive.

-- Because our permits office is closed at this time, there currently are NO valid door-to-door solicitor permits in Lewisville.
+- Permits office is closed at this time, there currently are NO valid door-to-door solicitor permits in Lewisville.
 Charities are exempted, but commercial solicitors knocking on doors right now do not have the required permit and are acting in violation of city ordinance.
 Residents can report them by calling the non-emergency line 972.219.3640.

 - Planning is only accepting development submittals online at mygovernmentonline.org